mit-rss/wall_follower/README.md

     roslaunch wall_follower wall_follower.launch

 Hopefully this will work without any changes!
-If necessary, tune the parameters in the wall follower so that it works well in real life.
+To activate the wall follower, hold down the right bumper on the joystick If necessary, tune the parameters in the wall follower so that it works well in real life.
 Combine ideas from multiple team members' implementations of the wall follower to make a more robust controller.